 Working in partnership with city staff and our community, we have chosen to focus on trail relocation projects- working towards connecting the park with the Chuckanut Community Forest.
 We completed Phase 1 in 2015 and will be completing Phase 2 in 2017– with your help.

-Upcoming Work Parties: We will be having invasive species removal, planting parties and trail work scheduled throughout the spring, summer and fall.
-These are the tentative dates that we have set so far (subject to change)
+Upcoming Work Parties: We will be having invasive species removal, planting parties and trail work scheduled throughout the summer and fall.
+These are the dates that we have set so far (subject to change)

 Join us at Stones Throw afterwards to toast your great work